RobZuazua/CrashCode/README.md

-### Question: What is Crash Code and why did you create it?
+### Question: What is Crash Code?

-I built Crash Code to help us master the technical coding interview in the most effective way possible.
+Crash Code is a training program to help us master the technical coding interview in the most effective way possible.

+### Question: Why did you build it?

-Mastering the technical interview opens doors and has the ability to transform our lives.
+I built it because technical interview mastery creates opportunities that easily transform our lives.

+---

 ### Question: How do I master the technical interview?

-Sincerity, seriousness, and understanding.
+I speak honestly.
+There is no 5 step plan.
+It comes down to your level of sincerity, seriousness, and understanding.

-### Question: I am serious and I genuinely seek to master the coding interview in order to open doors in my life.
-What must be understood?
+### Question: What must be understood?

 To master the coding interview, one must:

 1. Intuitively understand the recurring concepts.

 2. Become a proficient coder.

 3. Train your perceptions.
+(More on this later)

-### Question: What are the required concepts and how do I most effectively understand them?
+### Question: What are the required concepts

 I have been analyzing every question in the top 4 code prep resources (CTCI, EPI, top 100 Leetcode, and hundreds in glassdoor) and I have been sharing my analysis in this repo, ex: https://github.com/RobZuazua/CrashCode/blob/master/src/category_strings/README.md

 Based on this work, I have created and shared the minimum set of questions that capture the totality of common concept, technique, and nuance for every category of questions from Strings to Dynamic Programming.

---
+### Question: How do I most effectively understand these concepts?

-To most effectively understand every required concept, you must come to a working solution using every concept yourself.
+To most effectively understand these concepts, you must use each of them to solve a problem entirely on your own.

 In this repo, you have the minimum set of questions that cover all the concepts.
-Work through them.
+Work through them without solutions.

 If you get stuck on any question for more than a few minutes, move on and come to my daily office hours where I will provide light guidance.

 Additionally each question has a hint that links the question to the concept.
-You may use the hint and watch the linked youtube video to intuitively understand the required concept.
+You may use the hint and watch the linked youtube video to gain understanding of the required concept.

-### Question: How do I become a proficient coder?

-Exposure.
-Training.
-Understanding.

-You may use this repository's linked coding environment.

-### Question: What is perception training?

-### Question: Why don't you share solutions?

-If you look at a solution to a question, it is likely you will never fully understand.

-I recommend going over all of the category concepts shared on my youtube https://www.youtube.com/channel/UC4fdhO7egjaKfoJemwD2kIA.

-Ask yourself: "Which technique applies to the current question?"

-If you are genuinely stuck, you must be gently guided.

-I have daily office hours from 7:30pm-8pm CST for any light guidance: https://discord.gg/e56GWrU

 ### Media Links